1-626-673-7978 Tues-Sat 1-6pm

 How are pet emergencies handled?

 Our first priority is the safety and well-being of your pet and we will always do our best to keep them free from harm and illness.
 Should an emergency arise, we will always call you at the number you provide on the Client Info form in the Veterinary Instructions section.
 If you cannot be reached, we will contact the first emergency contact and so on.
 If we cannot reach you or any of your emergency contacts, we will follow your specific instructions as you've written in your Veterinary Information and continue to try to reach you.
-Please be sure to include specific payment instructions with the Veterinary Information if you will not be reachable at all times...most veterinary clinics and emergency animal clinics WILL NOT bill for services.
+Please be sure to include specific payment instructions with the Veterinary Information if you will not be reachable at all times...veterinary clinics and emergency animal clinics WILL NOT BILL for services and require payment in full or minimum 50% deposit to BEGIN treatment of any kind, including pain management.
+Do not leave your pet in this situation, make sure you give us a way to reach you or someone who can pay for treatment over the phone.

 Can you give my pet(s) medications or injections?

-Yes!
-We have very experienced sitters that are trained and capable of administering oral medications and injections according to your vet's instructions, even subcutaneous fluids.
+Most of the time.
+We have very experienced sitters that are trained and capable of administering oral medications and injections according to your vet's instructions.
+For pets who are a bit more challenging for you to medicate, you’ll need to assume that they’ll be more challenging for us.
+There may be an extra fee for medicating challenging pets or we may refer you to the local traveling vet tech (at your cost) to medicate while we are providing all the other care.
 Make sure to mention your pet's medical needs when you contact us so we can provide the best fit for your pet's needs.

 Do you charge extra for pet clean up, walks with petsitting, or medication administration?